Bloodthirst (album)

 Bloodthirst is the seventh studio album by American death metal band Cannibal Corpse.
 It was released on October 19, 1999, through Metal Blade Records.

 Background

 Bloodthirst was the band's first album to be recorded outside of Morrisound Recordings in Tampa, Florida, instead being recorded at Village Productions in Tornillo, Texas.

+Music and lyrics

+The sound on Bloodthirst is similar to most previous releases by the band, employing "the prerequisite detuned grinding guitars [and] hyperspeed blastbeat drumming," according to Steve Huey of AllMusic.
+Huey stated that George Fisher sounds like his larynx is going through a garbage disposal unit on the album.
+The album employs some slower sections, such as on the third track "Unleashing the Bloodthirsty".
+The album's lyrics are centered on graphic violence and shock value topics, exploring themes such as decapitation and cannibalism.

 Reception

 Steve Huey of Allmusic gave the album an underwhelming review, saying that while the band has tightened their songwriting, "the appeal of Bloodthirst likely rests on the listener's answer to the question "how much Cannibal Corpse do you really need?"